 Source: calculations on data from consolidated annual and interim reports of main listed European banks (24 groups).
 The figures as at 30 June are annualised and partly estimated.

-Source: calculations on data from consolidated annual and interim reports of main listed European banks (24 groups).
-The figures as at June 30 are annualised and partly estimated.
-Recent increase in profitability is due to the strong growth in gross income, the reduction in loan loss provisions (although less pronounced in France and Spain) and the slight improvement in cost efficiency.
 Except for the UK, the growth of gross income is mainly due to the recovery in trading profits and commissions.
 However, the contribution of trading income to profits is heterogeneous across countries, recording the lowest value in Italy.
-Banks